Sukkrivaa/LearningMap/README.md

-To be done today
+To be done next
-  - To get the ordering of the subtopics right when changing and setting order

-Need to manage the fact that there are specific data types for specific input - eg cannot have strings as an order.
-Also need to make sure that topic names do not overlap. - cannot accept zero as well
+  - Need to manage the fact that there are specific data types for specific input - eg cannot have strings as an order.
+Also need to make sure that topic names do not overlap - do this later when designing the modals.

-change Unixcreated to unix updated

-Need to make sure the order must be less than the total number of Subtopics
+  - for now, set up the connection with MongoDB
+    - get rid of the console.log statements used for debugging
+    - add comments everywhere
+    - use the schema instead of mongoose.insert (which has been depreciated)
+    - Clear the database everytime so that you start testing on a new page (at least for now).